PACS GROUP SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Dec.
-17, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 13, 2025 to file lead plaintiff applications in securities class action lawsuits against PACS Group, Inc. (NYSE: PACS), if they purchased or otherwise acquired the Company's a) securities between April 11, 2024 and November 5, 2024 inclusive (the“Class Period”), and/or b) shares pursuant and/or traceable to the registration statement and prospectus (collectively, the“Registration Statement”) issued in connection with the Company's April 2024 initial public offering (“IPO”), and/or the Company's September 2024 secondary public offering (“SPO”).
+NEW ORLEANS, Dec.
+20, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until January 13, 2025 to file lead plaintiff applications in securities class action lawsuits against PACS Group, Inc. (NYSE: PACS ), if they purchased or otherwise acquired the Company's a) securities between April 11, 2024 and November 5, 2024 inclusive (the "Class Period"), and/or b) shares pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with the Company's April 2024 initial public offering ("IPO"), and/or the Company's September 2024 secondary public offering ("SPO").
 These actions are pending in the United States District Court Southern District of New York.

 What You May Do